SCRT-HQ/VaporShell/docs/glossary/New-VSDirectoryServiceMicrosoftAD.md

----
-layout: glossary
-title: New-VSDirectoryServiceMicrosoftAD
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSDirectoryServiceMicrosoftAD

 ## SYNOPSIS
-Adds an AWS::DirectoryService::MicrosoftAD resource to the template
+Adds an AWS::DirectoryService::MicrosoftAD resource to the template.
+The AWS::DirectoryService::MicrosoftAD resource specifies a Microsoft Active Directory in AWS so that your directory users and groups can access the AWS Management Console and AWS applications using their existing credentials.
+For more information, see AWS Managed Microsoft AD: https://docs.aws.amazon.com/directoryservice/latest/admin-guide/directory_microsoft_ad.html in the *AWS Directory Service Admin Guide*.

 ## SYNTAX